 CURRENT CLASS INFORMATION: The C.N.A. class has not been scheduled during the Summer 2014 Semester.
-The 2014 Fall Semester Course will begin on Tuesday, September 16, 2014 and will run through Thursday, November 20, 2014.
-It will be held on Tuesdays & Thursdays from 8:00 am - 5:00 pm in the Nursing Lab at the Robertson-Hamilton Technical Center, 600 Stedman Street, Room R111.
+The 2014 Fall Semester Course will begin on Monday, September 15, 2014 and will run through Wednesday, November 19, 2014.
+It will be held on Mondays & Wednesdays from 8:00 am - 5:00 pm in the Nursing Lab at the Robertson-Hamilton Technical Center, 600 Stedman Street, Room R111.
 The course fee is $2106, with some additional fees required.
 There is no pre-registration or application for this course and payment is due at time of registration, which must be done in person at 2600 Seventh Avenue, Ziegler Building Registration Office.

 ESL STUDENTS: English as a Second Language (ESL) students with no U.S. High School Diploma must take the Reading Placement Test at the Learning Center located in the Ziegler Building at the Upper Campus, 2600 Seventh Avenue, Ketchikan, Alaska.
 Click here for additional information or call (907) 228-4549 to make an appointment for testing.